smileys-tavern/smileys_umbrella/README.md

 ### Smileysprocesses

 The process service.
 This runs Cron style jobs on the same VM as the api and website.
 Example, it handles post deterioration so that stale content gets lowered and runs bots that parse rss feeds.
 In the future it would handle timed tasks on behalf of users as well.
-The caretaker is currently served on a single node but is aware of the api and site on the same VM.
+The processes is currently served on a single node but is aware of the api and site on the same VM.

 * Bots can be added programmatically or to the database to scrape content.
 You can see them on smileys.pub as philosophybot and newsbot for example
 * Vote algorithm behaviour is on timers to adjust content based on time alive